lrasata/infra-trip-design-app/README.md

 - [ ] For monitoring purpose on TripDesignAPI, deploy [Monitoring services](https://github.com/lrasata/monitoring-services) built with Prometheus and Grafana --> define value

 ## 🔍 Gotcha -  what I have learned
-- ✅ *RDS Password Surprise:* Always provide a strong, non-trivial password to AWS RDS — even for testing.
+- ⚠️ *RDS Password Surprise:* Always provide a strong, non-trivial password to AWS RDS — even for testing.
 A weak password like postgres may be silently rejected by AWS, and RDS will auto-generate a new password, saving it in AWS Secrets Manager.
-Check this under DB Instance > Configuration > Master credentials ARN.
+  - Check this under DB Instance > Configuration > Master credentials ARN.
-  - In this case you may manually update secrets password provided to the ECS Service to align with the AWS RDS generated password.
+  - Currently you have to manually update secrets password provided to the ECS Service to align with the AWS RDS generated password.
+Then redeploy the ECS Service to apply the new secret.
 - 🛑 *Security Group Deletion Blocked:* Terraform cannot delete a security group if it's still attached to active resources (like ECS, ALB, or RDS) — even if the plan shows successful validation.
 This can stall terraform destroy for several minutes.

 - 🌐 *RDS Subnet Requirement:* AWS RDS in production mode requires at least two subnets in different availability zones to enable high availability.
 If you only provide one, deployment will fail silently or behave unexpectedly.